 DIST (DINT) - the distance the fast input axis must travel after the fast input occurs (entered in LU) Range of \pm 4,194,303 FU (A "0" may be entered if no distance needs to be covered by the fast input axis.)

-NOTE: A programming error will be generated if the axis moves more than 65,535 FU in the opposite direction of order to a property and at DIST.
+NOTE: A programming error will be generated if the axis moves more than 65,535 FU in the opposite direction of what is entered at DIST.